For travel requirements to Baguio, check the latest post from Baguio Tourism’s Facebook Page.

 - Baguio Terminal Location: Gov Pack Road (Below SM)

-- PITX Terminal Location: Parañaque, Metro Manila (Go directly to the 2nd floor Gate 1)
+- PITX Terminal Location: Parañaque, Metro Manila (Buy tickets at 2nd floor near the elevator and proceed to Gate 1)

 - Facebook: Pangasinan Solid North Transit, Inc.